hanrichard/Notebook/interview/resignation_letter.md

 Hi Jason,

 Please accept this letter as the formal notification of my resignation from NAB.
 My last day with the company will be 10/09/2021.
-(My contract finishes up at the end of this month, and I will leave few weeks earlier, I am hoping you could understand it, in the meanwhile, I want to make notice as early as possible - 1 week, instead of 2 days listed in the contract)
+(My contract finishes up at the end of this month, fortunately I received an offer before that date, so I need leave few weeks slightly earlier, I am hoping you could understand, in the meanwhile, I want notify you as early as possible - 1 week, instead of 2 days listed in the contract)

 Before I leave, I will ensure that all my tasks are completed as far as possible, and I am more than happy to assist in any way to ensure a smooth handover to my replacement.